 Focus is on learning to use student assessment data to inform decisions related to planning and implementing instructional strategies at the classroom and individual student level.
 Participants learn how to collect and organize data, analyze and interpret that data, and make informed decisions.
 Participants will develop "data literacy"; a basic understanding of how data can be used to inform instruction.

 Students examine characteristics of culturally responsive instruction and how to develop culturally responsive instruction techniques.
-Participants will engage in critical reflective exercises to understand current practice, barriers to student achievement, including examining the achievement gap.
+Participants will engage in critical reflective exercises to understand current practice and barriers to student achievement, including examining the achievement gap.
 Students will examine inclusive learning environments and develop new strategies to meet the needs of a diverse student body.

 Students work closely with their assigned faculty mentor to conduct their action research study and complete an original scholarly work.
-Reflection, analyses and dissemination of final work is required for successful completion of course.
+Reflection, analyses and dissemination of final work are required for successful completion of course.